La Merced Market: History

 The name La Merced is synonymous with commerce in the city.
 The market and neighborhood is located on the far eastern side of the original layout of Mexico City after the Conquest.
 Here many traders arrived with wares from near and far.
 The market is named after the neighborhood, La Merced, which in turn was named after the monastery Nuestra Señora de la Merced de Redención de Cautivos established in 1594 and simply called the monastery of La Merced.
 Most of this monastery has since disappeared, leaving only its cloister with its Plateresque decoration.
 The neighborhood is an old one, and stories and legends, such as the whispers of Doña Esperanza Goyeneche de Ruiz Garcia who died here.
 Another involves an indigenous chief who received money for being a spy for the Spaniards and was found out.
 It is said that when this happened, he sat still never moving until he died of sadness.

 By the end of the 18th century, almost the entire neighborhood was one great market, which became bigger when the markets of the Zocalo area were banished around the same time.
 In the 19th century, the famous Circo Orrín with the first Mexican clown Ricardo Bell of Pachuca regularly stopped near this market.

 In the 1860s, it was decided to put the market under a roof, and the buildings were constructed on the old monastery grounds.
 In 1863, the first permanent buildings were constructed.
 By the early 20th century La Merced was the major wholesale and retail market of Mexico City, especially for foodstuffs.
 It continued to be the wholesale market for the city during the post-Mexican Revolution period until about the 1960s.
 At that time, the Central de Abasto market was created in the south of the city to take over and modernize the wholesaling of foodstuffs, especially produce and meat.
 La Merced continues to be the largest retail traditional market of Mexico City for a wide variety of everyday products such as fruit, vegetables, meat, poultry, toys, clothes; flowers, candy and more.

 In 1988, a fireworks stand in La Merced exploded, which killed more than 60 people.
-In 1998, a major fire destroyed two-thirds of the main hall of the market, along with 572 stalls selling dried chili peppers, fruit, vegetables, shoes and piñatas in the early morning hours of 4 May.
+In 1998, a major fire destroyed two-thirds of the main hall of the market, along with 572 stalls selling dried chili peppers, fruit, vegetables, shoes and piñatas in the early morning of 4 May.
 No one was killed or injured and the cause was suspected to be faulty wiring.
 It took over 100 firemen more than three hours to get the fire under control.

 Inside the market

 The largest building of the complex is dedicated mostly to the sale of fruits and vegetables.
 Other buildings sell household items such as juicers, tinware, spoons, cleaning supplies and much more.
 There is constant movement of people here, with many shouting out to potential customers.
-Work begins here in the very early morning hours and ends in the evening.
+Work begins here in the very early morning and ends in the evening.
 The market is filled at all hours with truck drivers, sellers, buyers, butchers and cooks.